aeratos/EWSaeratos/README.md

 # EWSaeratos

+**EWSaeratos** is an application aimed at guaranteeing the safety of people in the event of an earthquake.
+It also provides useful informations about the latest records of global and local earthquakes

-SERVER
+## SERVER

+To open the server, type:

+'''
-$ bundle install    #install the gems in Gemfile
+$ bundle install
-$ rake db:migrate   #set the DataBase
+$ rake db:migrate
-$ rails start       #start server
+$ rails start
+'''